 The Artifact Program

-Receive a downloadable lesson plan
+Receive a downloadable lesson plan for your students

 Artifacts are also a powerful educational tool.
 Within artifacts there are always stories for students to discover.
 Bringing artifacts into the classroom allows students to focus on individuals and their stories and to relate to them, not only in their time of death but in their lives.
 These stories bring out both the individual and personal experience as well as the more general history contained in the artifact.